BitcoinFiles/bitcoinfiles-sdk/README.md

       signatures: [
         {
           key: "your wif key",
           indexes: [1, 2] // Optional specify what specific indexes to sign in the OP_RETURN.
-If ommitted, then signs everything.
+If omitted, then signs everything.
         }
       ]
       */